 - Purchase a car that has integrated internet and Wi-Fi

-The main advantages of car Wi-Fi are that you can get a really fast connection and there is a wide range of data plans available.
+The main advantages of car Wi-Fi are that you can get a really fast connection and there is quite a wide range of data plans available.

 The main disadvantages are that they tend to be more expensive than traditional dongles as they are only available through a select few networks.